WDD 330: Web Frontend Development II

 Overview

-This task will continue the process of making our site more dynamic.
-We will do this by addressing the home page.
-Eventually we will want to list out more products, so we need to make the product listing build dynamically based on provided data.
+This task continues the process of making the site more dynamic by addressing the home page.
+The goal is to list more products, requiring the product listing to be built dynamically based on provided data.

 Instructions